cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 They are all Computer Science PhD graduates looking to land a new job in the tech industry.
 You might think these people are the cream of the crop, so those résumés should look awesome, right?
 Well, not really.
-I remember the first draft of my résumé was awful (I don't even have the guts to share it here).
+I remember the first draft of my résumé was awful (I don't even have the guts to share it here), better looking at the [latest version](../files/CV/cv.pdf).
 I had no experience writing résumés back then, and it took me a while to understand how a great one looks like.
 Building an awesome résumé takes time, effort, and conscious planning.
 If you ask me the question: